FlintMC/FlintMC/README.md

   [Discord Server](https://discord.gg/tPb9j3ZBXu) and talk to us directly.
 - Should You notice any bugs or missing features, You can create an issue right here on GitHub.

+---

+NOT OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG.